HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Edit-WDACConfig.md

      [-UpdateBasePolicy]
      -CurrentBasePolicyName <String[]>
      -NewBasePolicyType <String>
      [-RequireEVSigners]
      [-SkipVersionCheck]
      [<CommonParameters>]
 ```

 ## Description

-It can rebootlessly change the type of the deployed base policy.
-It can update the recommended block rules and/or change policy rule options in the deployed base policy.
+It can rebootlessly change the type or rule options of the deployed base policy.
 The deployed Supplemental policies will stay intact and continue to work with the new Base policy.

 > [!NOTE]\
 > When switching from a more permissive base policy type to a more restrictive one, make sure your Supplemental policies will continue to work.
-E.g., if your current base policy type is *Allow Microsoft* and the one you are switching to is *Default Windows*, there *might* be files that will get blocked as a result of this switch if you created a Supplemental policy using Event viewer capturing.
-That's simply because they were allowed by the more permissive *Allow Microsoft* policy type so they didn't trigger audit logs thus weren't needed to be included in the Supplemental policy.
+E.g., if your current base policy type is *AllowMicrosoft* and the one you are switching to is *DefaultWindows*, there *might* be files that will get blocked as a result of this switch.
+>
+> That's simply because they were allowed by the more permissive *AllowMicrosoft* policy type so they didn't trigger audit logs (in case the supplemental policy was created based on audit logs) thus weren't needed to be included in the Supplemental policy.
 You will need to update those Supplemental policies if that happens by deleting and recreating them, no immediate reboot required.

 ## Parameters